AhmedZeyadTareq/PDF_Images_merger/ReadMe.md

 👨‍💻 About the Developer
 This project was implemented by:
-🔹 Ahmed Zeyad Tareq
+🔹 Ahmed Zeyad Tareq.
-🔹 AI Engineer & Data Scientist
+🔹 AI Engineer & Data Scientist.
-🔹 📷 Instagram: @adlm7
+🔹 📷 Instagram: @adlm7.
-🔹 🔗 LinkedIn: Ahmed Zeyad Tareq
+🔹 🔗 LinkedIn: Ahmed Zeyad Tareq.

 ⭐ Support & Contribution
 If you like this project, don’t forget to give it a star ⭐!